Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Theoretical Model

-\textit{Schemes for State Transfer}.-- The purpose of our proposed schemes is to coherently transfer an arbitrary superposition of the $S$ and $T_0$ states of the ST qubit from one end of a chain of otherwise empty quantum dots to the other end.
-Because the Hamitonian is spin conserving, it is block diagonal in spin space.
-However, even though the singlet and triplet states are uncoupled, without knowing the initial admixture of singlet and triplet states, the problem of state transfer is non-trivial due to the non-identical interdot coupling of the different spin and charge states, errors from phase accumulation, and leakage into states of undesired charge occupation.
+We propose two schemes for state transfer.
+The first is a pulse-gated scheme where dc pulses control the detuning.
+The second is an adiabatic scheme where detuning is changed linearly through energy anti-crossings.
+Our aim is to coherently transfer an arbitrary superposition of the $S$ and $T_0$ states of the ST qubit from the leftmost dots, 1 and 2, to the rightmost dots, 2 and 3.
+Because the Hamiltonian is spin conserving, it is block diagonal in spin space.
+Although the singlet and triplet states are uncoupled, the schemes do not require knowledge of the initial admixture of singlet and triplet states.
+This arbitrary superposition of states leads to the problem of state transfer becoming non-trivial because of the non-identical inter-dot coupling of the different spin and charge states, errors from phase accumulation, and leakage into states of undesired charge occupation.